 In 2016 there was a significant case involving the University of California, Berkeley.
-In that case, the DOJ said the school should adopt The World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) to make their website accessible.
+In that case, the DOJ said the school should adopt the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) to make their website accessible.
 Those guidelines are now widely accepted as the ADA-compliant standard.

 1. Evaluate Your Current Site

-2. Choose the Right Graphics
+2. Choose ADA Compliant Graphics

-3. Add Alt-Text and Readable Fonts
+3. Add Alt Text and Readable Fonts

-Fonts are another crucial component to accessibility.
+Fonts are another crucial component of accessibility.
 Use fonts that are easy to read, such as Georgia, Open Sans, and Quicksand.
 Avoid putting a light font color on a light background; a combination like yellow text on a pale background causes people to strain to read it.
 Equally problematic is a pale font on a stark black background.
 Stick to light backgrounds with dark for most of your content.